Salted Caramel Apple Pie.

 I made a lattice top for the pie.
 You may chose the kind of crust style that you want.
 Any other style requires you to cut several ventilation slits on the crust top.
 Just go with lattice.
 It’s prettier.

 Making a lattice top pie crust is easy.
 Use a pastry wheel, pizza cutter (what I used!), or a sharp knife.
 Cut 16 strips 1/2 inch wide.
 Carefully thread the strips over and under one another, pulling back strips as necessary to weave.
 Brush the top with an egg wash, then sprinkle with coarse sugar.
-I realize the topping looks like salt in these photos, but it’s coarse sugar.
-Sweeter is better.
+I realize the topping looks like salt in these photos, but it’s coarse sugar I swear.

 Position your oven rack to the lower third position.
 Place the pie dish on a baking sheet to prevent any oven spills.
 Bake the pie at 400F degrees for 20 minutes.
 The initial high temperature will help the crust brown.
 After 20 minutes, reduce to 375F and bake for another 40-50 minutes.
 Reducing the temperature will allow the apple filling to cook thoroughly before the crust burns.